levinmat/PlaylistAnalyzer/README.md

 *Is it possible for a computer to automatically identify your taste in music and generate playlists of new music that you would enjoy based on your Top 100 most played songs?
 Can multiple users’ Top 100 playlists be used to instantly create a collaborative playlist for a group study session, or to visualize the differences in their music tastes?*

-Inspired by Spotify's [2017 Wrapped](https://2017wrapped.com) feature, I set out to determine what insights could be gathered from a user’s Top 100 playlist and how to apply this data in a meaningful way.
+Inspired by Spotify's [2017 Wrapped](https://2017wrapped.com) feature, I set out to determine what insights could be gathered from users' Top 100 playlists and how to apply this data in a meaningful way.
 After collecting Top 100 playlists from 12 different Spotify users, I began working on various functions using the [Spotify Web API](https://beta.developer.spotify.com/documentation/web-api/) to see what could be done with the data.

 Though it started out as simply finding the most popular artists in a playlist, this project quickly grew into a machine learning focused program with various functions including: creating a playlist of the most danceable or study-able tracks from a group of input playlists, generating a playlist to mimic the audio features of a user’s Top 100 tracks, and clustering the tracks of multiple users’ Top 100 playlists using different combinations of audio features.
 Although these are the major functions so far, there are a plethora of fun and useful potential features for end-users waiting to be made using this sort of data and analysis.